Agriculture, Forestry and Fishing — Claiming Employer Negligence

 - Struck by moving vehicle

-If you’ve been injured in any way by your workplace and feel your employer is responsible, call our free accident helpline for expert personal injury advice.
-We can help you bring a claim on a no win, no fee* basis – call today on 08082391859.
+If you’ve been injured in any way by your workplace and feel your employer is responsible, call our free accident helpline for expert personal injury claims.
+We can help you bring a claim on a no win, no fee* basis — call today on 08082391859^.

 What industrial diseases are typical in agriculture, forestry and fishing workers?

-A very large portion of these workers experiencing some from of ongoing ill-health are suffering from musculoskeletal disorders.
-They are much more common in agriculture, fishing and forestry than most other UK industries.
+A very large portion of these workers experiencing some form of ongoing ill-health are suffering from musculoskeletal disorders.
+They are much more common in agriculture, fishing, and forestry than most other UK industries.
 Generally, these disorders are built up over a long period of time, instead of from one-off accidents, but are no less problematic.
-Whilst most muscular or skeletal issues developed from work come in the form of back or upper body pain, often acute and long-term cases like hand-arm vibration syndrome or carpal tunnel syndrome come from the repetitive and necessary force required to perform some duties.
+Most muscular or skeletal issues developed from work come in the form of back or upper body pain.
+However, often acute and long-term cases like hand-arm vibration syndrome or carpal tunnel syndrome come from the repetitive and necessary force required to perform some duties.

-In other illnesses affecting agri-workers, lung diseases, like Farmers’ lung or occupational asthma aren’t uncommon.
-Farmer’s lung is a type of allergic alveolitis which is developed from breathing in spores from mouldy or damp produce like grain, or dust from a variety of sources.
-There have been an average 7 deaths per year where farmer’s lung is attributed to the cause of loss of life.
+In other illnesses affecting agri-workers, lung diseases, like Farmers’ lung or occupational asthma, aren’t uncommon.
+Farmer’s lung is a type of Allergic Alveolitis which is developed from breathing in spores from mouldy or damp produce like grain, or dust from a variety of sources.
+There have been an average of 7 deaths per year where farmer’s lung is attributed as the cause of loss of life.
 Generally, the disease isn’t life-threatening, but could be more prominent than currently recorded.
-Occupational asthma is developed in a similar way and is more common in agriculture, forestry and fishing than most other UK industries.
+Occupational asthma is developed similarly and is more common in agriculture, forestry, and fishing than most other UK industries.

 Such conditions like farmer’s lung and occupational asthma are usually quite avoidable with proper protective equipment, especially in the form of masks.
 PPE could also go far in helping to protect workers from skin disease also, which is fairly common when making contact with a variety of substances whilst working.